-No action requested/required: Department of insurance received only a copy of a complaint that the complainant sent directly to the company, or there was no direct request for assistance.
+No action requested/required: The Office of the Insurance Commissioner received only a copy of a complaint that a consumer sent directly to the company or there was no direct request for assistance.

 Referred to another state's department of insurance: Complaint falls under the regulatory jurisdiction of another state's insurance department.

 Referred to outside agency/department: Complaint referred to other state agency/department.

 Fine assessed: The Office of the Insurance Commissioner assessed monetary penalty against the regulated entity or individual.

 Referred to other division for possible disciplinary action: Complaint referred elsewhere within the Office of the Insurance Commissioner (Legal, Agent Services, Investigations, etc.) based on apparent or suspected violations of state law, etc.

 Question of fact/contract provision/legal issue: Complaint involves a question of fact or a question of law involving a contract provision or interpretation thereof, and therefore falls outside the regulatory authority of the Office of the Insurance Commissioner.

 Company position substantiated: The regulated entity or individual upheld its original position and appears to be in compliance with applicable statutes/regulations.

 No jurisdiction: Complaint does not fall under the regulatory authority of the state's insurance department and was not referred to any outside agency, department or court system.
 Includes action suspended for litigation and/or formal arbitration.

 Insufficient information: A consumer failed to provide sufficient information/documentation to warrant further investigation.